ky1ejs/Mark/README.md

 Lots of ways:

-- Companoin iOS app for sure
+- Companion iOS app for sure
 - Safari extension, menu bar button, hotkey or notification centre widget for saving urls
 - Safari extension, menu bar button, hotkey or notification centre widget for finding urls
 - iOS extension for saving from Safari and other apps